This article is an excerpt from the CFA Institute’s Future of Work in Investment Management Guide.

 Higher oil prices, slowing Chinese growth, new ‘south–south trade,’ and financial linkages—all have potentially large global effects.
 Our clients expect us to come up with analysis to cast light on these issues. . . .
 Despite our regional specialization, we cannot afford to treat each country as an island.

-Most firms we talked to now want both math skills and economic reasoning skills in the same person.
+Most firms we talked to now want both mathematics, finance and economic reasoning skills in the same person.

 Many sources said that the graduates they hire with master’s degrees in finance or economics go on to fill positions on asset management teams or in sales and marketing.